How to Rebuild Your Life After Divorce

 Divorce should not be the catalyst to end life, not a man’s life, nor a woman’s life.

-It is in the interest of women worldwide that the scourge of suicide among men is stopped.
+It is in the interest of women worldwide to stop the scourge of suicide among men.

-Any tip, idea or strategy, that can help a man emerge from suicidal ideation, is good for all.
+Any tip, idea, or strategy that can help a man emerge from suicidal ideation is beneficial for all.

 We all know that divorce is a nasty business.

-We all know that having divorce litigated in a court of law, leads to hurtful and vicious narratives.
+We all know that having divorce prosecuted in a court of law, leads to hurtful and vicious narratives.

 Each party wants to win.

-And, the only winners are usually the divorce lawyers, financially and emotionally.
+And, the only winners are the divorce lawyers, financially and emotionally.

-The children cannot win in such an atmosphere where one or both of their parents are maligned.
+The children cannot win in such an atmosphere where one or both of their parents face accusations.

 Therefore, life after divorce for men and women is likely to continue to be charged with great animosity.

-The question is if there are tips and strategies that can help a man after divorce.
+The question is if some tips and strategies can help a man after divorce.

-Men do not usually have a strong social support group to deal with their losses.
+Men do not usually have an active social support group to deal with their losses.

 For several reasons: